ctrlplusb/react-injectables/README.md

 Tiny, and the only dependency is a peer dependency of React.

+### Warning

+I am actively developing this project whilst applying it to a production use-case.
+This is exposing the limitations of the API pretty fast requiring that I do quick updates.
+Expect the versions to bump excessively over the next couple of weeks, but I will stabilise it as quickly as I can.
+I'm not a fan of 0.x.x beta releases and don't mind big numbers.
+I like that each version I release clearly indicates breaking changes.
+This message will disappear as soon as I believe the API will remain stable for an extended period of time.

 ## What is this for?

+Placeholders, Modals, etc etc.

+## Overview

 Envision you have the following component tree: